Learn about obsessive-compulsive disorder (OCD) and how it can be addictive.

-If you want to learn more about treatment for OCD, please contact us at Blueprints for Recovery.
+If you want to learn more about treatment for OCD, please contact us at The PAC Program.
 Our staff is committed to helping you adapt and integrate healing methods into your everyday life.
 Treatment is always available to you; mental illness doesn’t have to define you as an individual or negatively impact your life.

 We look forward to working with you on your journey towards healing.